kdevkdev/rineq/cran-comments.md

 # Checking
 Initial submit to CRAN.
 I ran R CMD check , and all checks and building in devtools to iron out issues.
 None remaining as far as i can tell (except rhub complaining about some miktext directory left, but that seems to be an rhub bug.

 Also my first time to submit on CRAN, apologies in advance for oversights and mistakes.
+In particular I am not entirely sure about where to put the 'mfx' and 'sandwich' package depencencies.

 # Background